Man who stormed Capitol in caveman costume gets prison

 Mostofsky’s lawyers asked for a sentence of home confinement, probation and community service.
 Defense attorney Nicholas Smith described Mostofsky as a “spectator” who “drifted with the crowd” and didn’t go to the Capitol to interfere with the peaceful transfer of power.

 “He did things he should not have done,” Smith said.
-“But there’s a big difference between an ideologue who is motivated to commit violence and someone who ends up doing bad things when they find themself in a crowd.”
+“But there’s a big difference between an ideologue who is motivated to commit violence and someone who ends up doing bad things when they find” themselves in a crowd.

-More than 780 people have been charged with federal crimes related to the Capitol riot.
-Over 280 of them have pleaded guilty, mostly to misdemeanors.
-More than 160 defendants who have been sentenced, including over 60 who have been sentenced to terms of imprisonment ranging from 14 days to five years and three months.
-Approximately 100 others have trial dates.